DaveBackus/Data_Bootcamp_Book/py-fun2.md

 **Exercise.** What happens if we set `x = 4` at the top?
 How do we know?

 **`else` statements** tell the program what to do if the condition is false.
-If we want to do one thing if a condition is true, and another if it is false, we would use `if` for the first and `else` for the second.
+If we want to do one thing if a condition is true and another if it is false, we would use `if` for the first and `else` for the second.
 The second part has been missing so far.
 Here's an example:
 ```python
 x = 7